Azure/AKS-Construction/README.md

   ![](docs/images/helper-presets.jpg)
   <br/>
   > **Note**
-  > If following Azure's **Enterprise Scale** methodology, select `Enterprise Scale` from the dropdown, then select your environment type
+  > If following Azure's **Landing Zone** methodology, select `Enterprise Scale` from the dropdown, then select your environment type

 * #### **Step 3** Fine tune (optional)
   Use the tabs to fine tune your cluster requirements